adriantataro/g7technoreQ/README.md

 ## License

-No license has been specified yet.
-If you intend to open-source this, add a `LICENSE` file (MIT is a common default for student/portfolio projects); otherwise treat the code as all-rights-reserved by the team above.
+ all-rights-reserved by the team above.

 ## Contact